Wars of the Roses: Defeat of Richard III

 Richard, who had been well-informed of Henry's movements, had ordered a mobilisation of his troops.
 The powerful Stanleys had assembled their bannermen upon hearing of Henry's landing; while they had been communicating on friendly terms with Henry both prior to and during his landfall in England, their forces were a wildcard, and would not support Henry until a decisive juncture in the coming battle.
 On 22 August 1485, Henry Tudor's outnumbered forces engaged Richard's army in the Battle of Bosworth Field.
 Stanley's forces entered the fray on behalf of Henry, decisively defeating Richard's army.
 Polydore Vergil, Henry's official historian, records that "King Richard, alone, was killed fighting manfully in the thickest press of his enemies", and became the last English king to die in battle.
-Richard's ally the Earl of Northumberland fled, while the Duke of Norfolk was killed, and Thomas Howard, Earl of Surrey was taken captive.
+Richard's ally the Earl of Northumberland fled, while the Duke of Norfolk was killed, and Thomas Howard, Earl of Surrey, was taken captive.
 Henry claimed the throne by right of conquest, retroactively dating his claim to the day prior to Richard's defeat.

 Aftermath and Henry VII's reign (1485–1509)

 Henry was crowned as Henry VII of England on 30 October 1485 in Westminster Abbey.
-As per his pledge, Henry married Elizabeth of York on 18 January 1486, and Elizabeth gave birth to their first child just 8 months later, Prince Arthur.
+As per his pledge, Henry married Elizabeth of York on 18 January 1486, and Elizabeth gave birth to their first child just eight months later, Prince Arthur.
 The couple's marriage appears to have been a happy one; Henry in particular was noted for being uncharacteristically faithful for a king of the time.
 Henry and Elizabeth's marriage united the rival Lancastrian and Yorkist claims since their children would inherit the claims of both dynasties; however, paranoia persisted that anyone with blood ties to the Plantagenets were secretly coveting the throne.

 Challengers to Henry VII

 Despite the union of the two dynasties, Henry's position as king was not immediately secure.
 That same year he faced a rebellion of the Stafford brothers, aided and abetted by Viscount Lovell, but the revolt collapsed without any open fighting.
 The Stafford brothers claimed sanctuary at a church belonging to Abingdon Abbey in Culham, however, Henry had the Staffords forcibly removed by the knight Sir John Savage on 14 May and tried before the Court of the King's Bench, which ruled that sanctuary was inapplicable in matters of treason.
 Protests over Henry's actions were lodged with Pope Innocent VIII, which resulted in a papal bull that agreed to some modifications over the right of sanctuary.
-Henry also dealt with other potential threats to his reign; the heir to the Yorkist claimant was Edward, Earl of Warwick, the ten-year-old son of Edward IV's brother, George, Duke of Clarence.
+Henry also dealt with other potential threats to his reign; the heir to the male-line Yorkist claim was Edward, Earl of Warwick, the ten-year-old son of Edward IV's brother, George, Duke of Clarence.
 Henry had Warwick arrested and imprisoned at the Tower of London.